Sea Monsters (TV series): Production

 As for previous series, the animatronic creatures used in Sea Monsters were created by special effects company Crawley Creatures.
 The visual effects were created by visual effects company Framestore, which had also worked on previous series in the Walking with... franchise.
 The team at Framestore worked for more than a year to deliver the nineteen computer-generated creatures featured in the series.
 By the time Sea Monsters entered production, the team at Framestore were already familiar with what techniques to use due to their past experience on the previous series.
 As a result, they were able to refine their work process and spend more time on each creature.
 Whereas an evening had been the normal rendering time for a shot with CGI creatures in previous series, a single shot when a megalodon passes Marven's shark cage in Sea Monsters took two weeks to render.

 In total, the series took one and a half years to make.
 BBC News reported that it cost £3 million to make, whereas Der Spiegel reported a cost of €8 million (~ £5.3 million).
-Sea Monsters was announced alongside the rest of the BBC:s 2003 autumn shows on 29 July 2003, marketed as a "underwater version" of Walking with Dinosaurs, with prehistoric sea animals recreated using sophisticated computer imagery.
+Sea Monsters was announced alongside the rest of the BBC:s 2003 autumn shows on 29 July 2003, marketed as an "underwater version" of Walking with Dinosaurs, with prehistoric sea animals recreated using sophisticated computer imagery.

 According to James, producer and director of the series, the animals in Sea Monsters were reconstructed based on "as many sources as possible".
 James went on to say that the production team "talked to palaeontologists and zoologists so that we could be as accurate as we possibly could".
 As an example, the sea scorpions, an extinct group of chelicerate arthropods encountered by Marven in the Ordovician, were developed and refined based on the input from Simon Braddy, a palaeontologist at Bristol University.
 According to Braddy, the initial models of the sea scorpions were "not very good at all" but following revisions based on Braddy's input, he believed that the final version of the sea scorpions was "just right", with the animals being portrayed as accurately as possible.
 One scene depicts the sea scorpions congregating on a beach, which Braddy stated fits with current theories that sea scorpions "would congregate en masse on the beaches to mate and moult".